Genealogy-valued Feller diffusion: Concepts and main results

-We want to show that the $\U$-valued Feller diffusion produces such objects and use this to obtain a \emph{Cox point process representation} of the genealogy as concatenation over a Cox point process on genealogies of \emph{depth-$h$ mono-ancestor} subfamilies where we ``explicitly'' determine the ingredients of the CPP in Theorem~\ref{T:BRANCHING} below.
-We next introduce the needed concepts.
-Recall here \eqref{eq:pol:trunc} for $\Phi_t$ and \eqref{tv14} for the $h$-tops $\lfloor\mfu\rfloor (h)$.
+\paragraph{(1)} We want to show that the $\U$-valued Feller diffusion has states $\mfU_t$ with the generalized branching property and hence produces Markov branching trees.
+Then we use this to obtain a \emph{Cox point process representation} of the genealogy $\mfU_t$ as concatenation over a Cox point process on genealogies generating a random depth-$h$ subfamilies, this number, which we denote by $M_h$, is the number of \emph{depth-$h$ single ancestor} subfamilies which are elements of $\U(h)$ and which we denote by $\mfY^{(h)}$.
+We shall ``explicitly'' determine these ingredients of the CPP in Theorem~\ref{T:BRANCHING} below.
+Explicitly means here to characterize the law of $M_h$ and $\mfY^{(h)}$.